-- Describe the causes and consequences of a significant event in history. - Use abstract terms to express historical ideas and information. - Think critically, weigh evidence, sift arguments and present a perspective on an aspect of historical importance. - Describe some of the significant achievements of mankind and explain why they are important. - Articulate and present a clear, chronological world history narrative within and across historical periods studied. - Evaluate the human impact of war, oppression, conflict and rebellion on the everyday life of a past or ancient society. - Articulate the significance of a historical person, event, discovery or invention in British history. - Identify different types of bias in historical sources and explain the impact of that bias. - Compare and contrast leadership, belief, lifestyle or significant events across a range of time periods. - Describe and explain the significance of a leader or monarch. - Describe how the resistance, refusal or rebellion of individuals, groups and civilisations can affect a society or practice. - Understand historical concepts such as continuity and change, cause and consequence, similarity, difference and significance, and use them to make connections, draw contrasts, analyse trends, frame historically valid questions and create their own structured accounts, including written narratives and analyses. - Ġain and deploy a historically grounded understanding of abstract terms such as 'empire', 'civilisation', 'parliament' and 'peasantry'. - Understand the methods of historical enquiry, including how evidence is used rigorously to make historical claims, and discern how and why contrasting arguments and interpretations of the past have been constructed. - Know and understand significant aspects of the history of the wider world: the nature of ancient civilisations; the expansion and dissolution of empires; characteristic features of past non-European societies; achievements and follies of mankind. - Study an aspect or theme in British history that extends pupils' chronological knowledge beyond 1066.
+- Describe the causes and consequences of a significant event in history. - Use abstract terms to express historical ideas and information. - Think critically, weigh evidence, sift arguments and present a perspective on an aspect of historical importance. - Think critically, weigh evidence, sift arguments and present a perspective on an aspect of historical importance. - Describe some of the significant achievements of mankind and explain why they are important. - Articulate and present a clear, chronological world history narrative within and across historical periods studied - Evaluate the human impact of war, oppression, conflict and rebellion on the everyday life of a past or ancient society - Articulate the significance of a historical person, event, discovery or invention in British history. - Identify different types of bias in historical sources and explain the impact of that bias. - Compare and contrast leadership, belief, lifestyle or significant events across a range of time periods. - Describe and explain the significance of a leader or monarch. - · Describe how the resistance, refusal or rebellion of individuals, groups and civilisations can affect a society or practice. - Understand historical concepts such as continuity and change, cause and consequence, similarity, difference and significance, and use them to make connections, draw contrasts, analyse trends, frame historically valid guestions and create their own structured accounts, including written narratives and analyses. - Gain and deploy a historically grounded understanding of abstract terms such as 'empire', 'civilisation', 'parliament' and 'peasantry'. - Understand the methods of historical enquiry, including how evidence is used rigorously to make historical claims, and discern how and why contrasting arguments and interpretations of the past have been constructed. - Know and understand significant aspects of the history of the wider world: the nature of ancient civilisations; the expansion and dissolution of empires; characteristic features of past non-European societies; achievements and follies of mankind. - Study an aspect or theme in British history that extends pupils' chronological knowledge beyond 1066.